ACSanders/war_thunder_stats/README.md

 > Battle counts in the app are labeled as **sample battles** because they represent ThunderSkill tracked-user samples, not global War Thunder totals.

-Vehicles with missing Realistic BR metadata are preserved in the raw/processed data, but they are excluded from BR-normalized views because Combat Effectiveness is explicitly BR-relative.
+Vehicles with missing Realistic BR metadata are preserved in the raw/processed data, but they are excluded from BR-normalized views because Combat Effectiveness and other BR-relative views require valid BR context.

 ---